shubhendusaurabh/hexo-theme-newspaper/README.md

 Install the theme by using:

 ```
-$ git clone https://github.com/klugjo/hexo-theme-anodyne themes/anodyne
+$ git clone https://github.com/klugjo/hexo-theme-newpaper themes/newpaper
 ```

-Then update your blog's main `_config.yml` to set the theme to `anodyne`:
+Then update your blog's main `_config.yml` to set the theme to `newpaper`:

 i.e: